mdbergmann/emacs-lfeunit/README.md

 The key sequence: `C-c C-t` (or a custom defined one) will first save the buffer and then run the tests using `rebar3`.

-After the first execution of `lfeunit-execute` you can view the "*LFEUnit output*" buffer for test output.
+After the first execution of `lfeunit-run` you can view the "*LFEUnit output*" buffer for test output.